odebroqueville/contextSearch/README.md

 -   Reverse-image search using Google, Google Lens or TinEye
 -   Site search
 -   Carry out multiple searches at once using multisearch or folder multisearch
+-   Multi-search results will appear in grouped tabs
 -   Manage your search engines from the extension's Options page
 -   Many ways to easily add a new search engine
 -   Support for search engines using OpenSearch description format
--   Simply add a search engine from mycroftproject.com
+-   Simply add a search engine from mycroftproject.com by clicking on the Context Search icon
+-   Simply add an AI prompt from OpenAI Academy or from snackprompt.com to your prompts library by clicking on the Context Search icon
 -   Use custom favicons for your search engines
 -   Use custom prompts to question a selection of AI chatbots
--   Carry out searches from the Omnibox, i.e. url address bar
+-   Carry out searches from the Omnibox, i.e. url address bar, or the Command window (Alt+K)
 -   Assign keyboard shortcuts to your search engines
 -   Export/Import your list of search engines as a safe backup